pingcap/community/rfc/2019-12-11-Talent-Plan-Courses.md

     Git is a free and open source distributed version control system designed to handle everything from small to very large projects with speed and efficiency.
 Github is a popular website based on Git where people around the world collaborate in open source projects.
 After taking this course, participants should know the usages of Git and Github.

   - Open Source Practice in TiDB
-    TiDB ecosystem is made up of multiple projects and all open-sourced on Github.
+    TiDB ecosystem is made up of multiple open-source projects on Github.
 For people who want to contribute to TiDB, open-source practice in TiDB would be helpful for them.

 - Programming Language